OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteMBDynPreprocessor/user_guide/USER_GUIDE.rst

 ~~~~~~~~~~~~~~
 These are additional miscellaneous flags for further modeling configurations.

-The ``rigid_model`` feature adds a joint between each node in the model such
+The ``rigid_model`` feature adds a rigid joint between each node in the model
-that there are no elastics calculated.
-It must be either "true" or "false"
+such that there are no elastics calculated.
+It must be either "true" or "false".
+Because of the large number of algebraic constraints this feature enables,
+expect a slow runtime when “true”.

 ``debug`` adds additional MBDyn debugging information.
 This is primarily useful
 for determining which portions of the model are causing convergence issues.
 It